Release Date: January 2023

 Official images and text below in italics are from Amazon:

 - CELEBRATE THE LEGACY: Transformers Legacy Evolution celebrates the last 40 years of Transformers history.
-The Scraphook action figure is inspired by the Junkion from The Transformers
+The Needlenose action figure is inspired by The Transformers

 - 2 EPIC MODES: Transformers action figure converts from robot to Cybertronian jet mode in 14 steps.
 Comes with a detachable jet tail accessory

 - REVEAL TECH SPECS: Scan the code on each package to reveal character tech specs!
 Collect other Transformers figures to discover facts and abilities (each sold separately, subject to availability)

 The battle is evolving with the Transformers Legacy Evolution Needlenose action figure!
 Needlenose believes he’s the ‘baddest’ bot around, always staying on the hottest trends.
 With his partners Sunbeam and Zigzag, this trio is the coolest Decepticon team this side of Cybertron.
 Transformers toys are upgraded with Evo-Fusion technology!
-Fight with fusion abilities by breaking this Scraphook toy apart and fusing with other Transformers: Legacy Evolution figures as indestructible Junkion armor!
-(Each sold separately, subject to availability.)
+Experience the evolution and combine the Targetmaster figures in blaster mode into a triple-barreled blaster accessory to prepare for battle!
 Celebrate the last 40 years of Transformers history with Transformers Legacy action figures for boys and girls.
 Transformers Legacy opens the portal to a whole new universe of More Than Meets the Eye, bringing together every generation of Transformers like you’ve never seen before.
 Collect and combine different characters to create your ideal Legacy lineup.
 Transformers and all related characters are trademarks of Hasbro.
 Hasbro and all related terms are trademarks of Hasbro.

-Scraphook is part of the second phase of the Legacy line: Legacy Evolution so the packaging has been refreshed a bit.
+Needlenose is part of the second phase of the Legacy line: Legacy Evolution so the packaging has been refreshed a bit.
 The shape of the box is still the same, and for the most part the logos and other parts are in the same place.
 Sticking to the principle of plastic-free packaging, the window on the box is open but this year there is an extra layer of cardboard that sits on top of the figure to prevent theft.
 This covers most of the figure, leaving only the chest and head peeking out which looks...strange to say the least.
-It almost looks like the figure is in a pool of energy and coming up to the surface.
-Under the figure is an illustration of Scraphook in vehicle mode.
+It almost looks like Needlenose is in a pool of energy and coming up to the surface.
+Under the figure is an illustration of Needlenose in vehicle mode with both Targetmasters attached.
 To the side is a close up of him in robot mode.
 Interestingly the QR Code to scan for the tech specs has been moved to the top of the box instead of being on the back.